ebi-ait/ingest-archiver/README.md

 * https://sysinf.ebi.ac.uk/doku.php?id=ebi_cluster_good_computing_guide
 * https://sysinf.ebi.ac.uk/doku.php?id=introducing_singularity

-Once the data upload has finished or failed the cluster will send you an e-mail.

 ## Step 9 - Validate submission and submit ##
 To do this you need to run the metadata archiver again on your local machine as you did earlier.